-During Old Testament times, there were priests that served as mediators between God and man presenting their prayers and sacrifices to Him.
-Before Moses, the priests' duties were often done by the head of a household as did Job, Abraham, Isaac, and Jacob.
-During Moses' day, God appointed priests from the Levite lineage, and this practice was intended to continue until the perfect priest came, Jesus Christ.
+During Old Testament times, there were priests that served as mediators between God and man.
+Those men presented the people's prayers and sacrifices to Him.

+Before Moses, the priests' duties were often done by the head of a household, as did Job, Abraham, Isaac, and Jacob.
+During Moses' day, God appointed priests from the Levite tribe, and this practice was intended to continue until the perfect priest came, Jesus Christ.